Colosseum: Name

 The spelling was sometimes altered in coloseum and coliseum are attested from the 12th and 14th centuries respectively.
 In the 12th century, the structure was recorded as the amphitheatrum colisei.
 In the High Middle Ages, the Flavian amphitheatre is attested as the late 13th-century colosé, and in colisée by the early 16th century, by which time the word could be applied to any amphitheatre.
 From colisée derived the colisee, in use by the middle of the 15th century and employed by John Capgrave in his Solace of Pilgrims, in which he remarked: collise eke is a meruelous place … þe moost part of it stant at þis day.
 An English translation by John Bourchier, 2nd Baron Berners, of Antonio de Guevara's biography of Marcus Aurelius (r.
 161–180) in about 1533 referred to this Emperour, beynge with the Senate at Collisee ....
 Similarly, the colosseo, or coliseo, are attested as referring first to the amphitheatre in Rome, and then to any amphitheatre (as culiseo in 1367).
 By 1460, an equivalent existed in coliseu; by 1495 had appeared the coliseo, and by 1548 the coliseu.

 The earliest citation for the name Colosseum in Early Modern English is the 1600 translation, by Philemon Holland, of the Urbis Romae topographia of Bartolomeo Marliani, which he used in the preparation of his translation of Livy's Augustan era Ab Urbe Condita Libri.
 The text states: "This Amphitheatre was commonly called Colosseum, of Neroes Colossus, which was set up in the porch of Neroes house."
 Similarly, John Evelyn, translating the le Colisée used by the architectural theorist Roland Fréart de Chambray, wrote "And 'tis indeed a kind of miracle to see that the Colosseum … and innumerable other Structures which seemed to have been built for Eternity, should be at present so ruinous and dilapidated".

-Related to the Colossus of Nero statue

-After Nero's suicide and the civil wars of the Year of the Four Emperors, the Colossus of Nero statue was remodeled by the condemned emperor's successors into the likeness of Helios (Sol) or Apollo, the sun god, by adding the appropriate solar crown.
-It was then commonly referred to as the "Colossus solis".
-Nero's head was also replaced several times with the heads of succeeding emperors.
-Despite its pagan links, the statue remained standing well into the medieval era and was credited with magical powers.
-The emperor Constantine the Great remodeled the statue's face as his own.